Hernia Surgery

 When surgery is undertaken it is often to alleviate discomfort, prevent potential complications such as incarceration and strangulation, and to improve quality of life.
 Repairing a hernia can also restore the normal appearance of the affected area, addressing any cosmetic concerns.

-What does surgery entail?
+What does surgery involve?

 The principles of surgery are to return the herniated tissue back to its proper place and reinforce the weakened area to prevent recurrence.
 This often involves the use of sutures, mesh, or a combination of both to provide additional support and strength.
 There are various surgical methods employed in hernia repair, each tailored to the type of hernia, its location, and the patient's overall health and preferences.